Episcopal Church (United States): Parishes and dioceses

 At the local level, there are 6,447 Episcopal congregations, each of which elects a vestry or bishop's committee.
 Subject to the approval of its diocesan bishop, the vestry of each parish elects a priest, called the rector, who has spiritual jurisdiction in the parish and selects assistant clergy, both deacons and priests.
 (There is a difference between vestry and clergy elections – clergy are ordained members usually selected from outside the parish, whereas any member in good standing of a parish is eligible to serve on the vestry.)
 The diocesan bishop, however, appoints the clergy for all missions and may choose to do so for non-self-supporting parishes.

 The middle judicatory consists of a diocese headed by a bishop who is assisted by a standing committee.
-The bishop and standing committee are elected by the diocesan convention whose members are selected by the congregations.
+The bishop and standing committee are elected by the diocesan convention whose members are canonically resident clergy of the diocese and laity selected by the congregations.
 The election of a bishop requires the consent of a majority of standing committees and diocesan bishops.
 Conventions meet annually to consider legislation (such as revisions to the diocesan constitution and canons) and speak for the diocese.
 Dioceses are organized into nine provinces.
 Each province has a synod and a mission budget, but it has no authority over its member dioceses.

-There are 110 dioceses in the United States, Colombia, the Dominican Republic, Ecuador, Haiti, Honduras, Puerto Rico, Taiwan, Venezuela, Cuba and the Virgin Islands.
+There are 106 dioceses in the United States, Colombia, the Dominican Republic, Ecuador, Haiti, Honduras, Puerto Rico, Taiwan, Venezuela, Cuba and the Virgin Islands.
 The Convocation of Episcopal Churches in Europe and the Navajoland Area Mission are jurisdictions similar to a diocese.